arjuncramesh/Blog/array-methods.md

 > ### 5) .entries()
 >
-> This method which returns a new array which is been iterated , the obeject with the array will be having a key value pair .The key is the index and the value is the element in the array.
+> This method which returns a new array which has been iterated , the obeject with the array will be having a key value pair .The key is the index and the value is the element in the array.

 #### Example:-